partiql/partiql-beamline/partiql-beamline-book/src/getting-started/what-is-beamline.md

 ## Next Steps

-Now that you understand what PartiQL Beamline is and why it's useful, let's get it installed and running on your system.
+Now that you understand what Beamline is and why it's useful, let's get it installed and running on your system.
 In the next section, we'll walk through the installation process and verify that everything is working correctly.